awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

         "iam:DeleteServiceLinkedRole",
         "iam:GetServiceLinkedRoleDeletionStatus"
     ],
-    "Resource": "arn:aws:iam::*:role/aws-service-role/SERVICE-NAME-URL.amazonaws.com/SERVICE-LINKED-ROLE-NAME-PREFIX*"
+    "Resource": "arn:aws:iam::*:role/aws-service-role/SERVICE-NAME.amazonaws.com/SERVICE-LINKED-ROLE-NAME-PREFIX*"
 }
 ```

-**To allow an IAM entity to delete any specific service\-linked role**
+**To allow an IAM entity to delete any service role**

-Add the following statement to the permissions policy for the IAM entity that needs to delete a service\-linked role:
+Add the following statement to the permissions policy for the IAM entity that needs to delete a service\-linked role, or any service\-role:

 ```
 {